raydot/nailing-the-coding-interview/chapters/02-big-o.md

 ### Best, and Worst Case Complexities

-For the last part of this chapter, I would like to focus on some different-than-best-case, um, cases.
+For the last part of this chapter, I would like to focus on some different-than-worst-case, um, cases.
 I briefly mentioned these above and will now expand a little bit on these different boundaries.
 The changes in boundaries can come from improvements to algorithms, or by using entirely different, better or worse algorithms, as you would expect.
 But they can also come from changes to the data.
-For instance, the Quicksort algorithm has a best case (Big O) of $`log n`$ but a worst case (Big Ω) of $`n^2`$.
+For instance, the Quicksort algorithm has a best case (Big Ω) of n log n but a worst case (Big O) of n².
 The only difference between the two cases is whether or not the data is already sorted.
-Because of the way the Quicksort algorithm works, it actually runs the slowest *when the data is already sorted.* This idea will be considered further when we examine Quicksort in Chapter 12.
+Because of the way the Quicksort algorithm works, it actually runs the slowest _when the data is already sorted._ This idea will be considered further when we examine Quicksort in Chapter 12.

 Not all algorithms necessarily have a best and worst-case scenario.
-An algorithm that runs in constant time, for example, has a best case that is identical to its worst case.
+An algorithm that runs in constant time like pushing to or popping from a stack, for example, has a best case that is identical to its worst case.

 ### Average Case (Big Theta (θ) Complexity)